 Natalie Eades - General Manager

-Natalie began playing volleyball on the Sunshine Coast in Grade 6 and after playing for the Sunshine Coast Volleyball Club for several years, in Grade 11, she began commuting to North Vancouver to play for BCO.
-This led to her getting a scholarship to play middle for the SFU Clan in 2004.
+Natalie began playing volleyball on the Sunshine Coast in Grade 6.
+After playing for the Sunshine Coast Volleyball Club for several years, in Grade 11, she began commuting to North Vancouver to play for BCO Volleyball Club.
+This led to her receiving a scholarship to play middle for the SFU Clan in 2004.
 After two years playing at SFU, Natalie transferred to UBC where she played for the Thunderbirds until 2009.
-During her time at UBC, Natalie and the T-birds won two national championships.
+During her time at UBC, Natalie and the T-birds won two CIS National Championships.

 Since graduating from UBC, Natalie has coached volleyball at BCO, Thunder, Argyle Secondary, and Lord Byng Secondary.
 She also continues to play recreationally.
 She is excited to now help provide young athletes with opportunities to pursue their own volleyball goals.